michaelklopf/firstopenui5project/README.md

 >GET http://localhost:6090/app/Component-preload.js 404 (Not Found)

 It's a result of the build process SAP is using, and will probably vanish in future versions of Open UI5.
 It can be ignored.

+---

+OData service errors should be prevented by starting Chrome with the arguments --disable-web-security

+Like this in your PowerShell
+cd 'C:\Program Files (x86)\Google\Chrome\Application'
+./chrome.exe --disable-web-security